Debt is a slippery slope. It sucks.

 Set Up Automatic Transfers

-Missing a single debt payment while you’re on debt payoff goal can spoil your whole effort.
+Missing a single debt payment while you’re on a debt payoff goal can spoil your whole effort.
 To avoid a debt payment or spending money on something else, set up an automatic transfer from your checking account.

-It reduces your stress and helps to assure you that the payments are sent on time.
+This reduces your stress and helps to assure you that the payments are sent on time.
 Thus, you will no longer be charged any unnecessary hassles related to making debt payments.

 Set up an automatic payment to happen right after you get paid from your side hustle.

 Choose the Right Side Hustle

 Make sure the side hustle consistently provides you with an income each month.
 The income from freelancing or side hustling often fluctuates month to month.